DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 Each element of this vector corresponds to the voting that a specific element has received, for example the ith element of the voting vector correspond to the voting of the ith segment.
 More specifically, it takes as input a trajectory, calculates its trajectory buffer (i.e. its spatial enlargement in space), returns the segments of all other trajectories that overlap with it and calculates its voting.

-	﻿SET enable_seqscan = off;--Forcing the system to use the index.
+	SET enable_seqscan = off;--Forcing the system to use the index.
 We need this because TBQ is index based

 	SELECT S2T_TemporalBufferSize('00:00:00'); --Setting the Temporal Buffer Size (00:00:00 since we use the trapezoidal distance function)
 	SELECT S2T_SpatialBufferSize(10000); --Setting the Spatial Buffer Size SELECT S2T_Sigma(10000); --Setting Sigma.
 Sigma shows how fast the function of the "voting influence” decreases with distance.